iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

    5   7
 ```

 Then we can create our root using `A[0]`.
 Now, what would go at root->left?
 First we'll create the node that we're going to insert.
-Then, We need to check a few things:
+Then, we need to check a few things:

 - The value of `i`, our pointer in the array, is not past the end of the array
-- The element is in the range `[low,high]` for the subtree we're processing
+- The element is in the range $[low,high]$ for the subtree we're processing

 If both hold, we'll set the left and right recursively, recalculating the relevant range on each step.